github/github-ospo/README.md

 ### Contributions

 We welcome all contributions.
-Please open an issue in the repo.
+Please open an issue in the repo or fork, edit, and open a pull request.

 ### License